 1. Having no image

 We all want our posts to get noticed.
-And posts with images are proven to get double the engagement so instead of rushing to publish your post, go for maximum impact every time and always include an image.
+And posts with images are proven to get DOUBLE the engagement – so instead of rushing to publish your post, go for maximum impact every time and always include an image, or even a video.
 You’ll want to make sure it’s good quality, sized correctly and relevant too!

 Here’s a quick guide to the correct image sizes for LinkedIn.

 One of the biggest turn-offs for readers of your content is someone who focuses only on themselves.
 LinkedIn is designed for interaction and networking, so instead of just broadcasting all your wins, share posts from other members in your network, acknowledge their successes and offer help if you can.